 Considering how important the interaction of different compounds can be to the physiology of the human body, it’s interesting that there is little research studying how the known psilocybin derivatives interact with each other and receptors in the brain.
 But in all fairness, one of the main reasons for this is that only now are researchers on a larger scale coming to understand that there is more to magic mushrooms than psilocybin and psilocin.
-Here are two examples from the scientific literature on the entourage effect in magic mushrooms, offering tantalizing results for further exploration by curious researchers.
+Here are three examples from the scientific literature on the entourage effect in magic mushrooms, offering tantalizing results for further exploration by curious researchers.

 Dr. Gartz noticed that the people who ingested I. aeruginascens reported only euphoric experiences.1 He contrasted these experiences to accounts from people who used magic mushrooms with high psilocybin and psilocin content for hallucinogenic purposes.
 He described these experiences as an “often slight and in some cases deep dysphoric mood” accompanied by psychosis, panic, and anxiety.

-Besides the types and amounts of psychedelic compounds in magic mushrooms, a variety of factors are at play which culminates in the overall magic mushroom experience for the user.
+Besides the types and amounts of psychedelic compounds in magic mushrooms, a variety of factors are at play, which culminates in the overall magic mushroom experience for the user.
 Dr. Gartz acknowledges this in his paper.
 But he asserts that the comparison of effects caused by I. aeruginascens versus species with high levels of psilocybin and psilocin demonstrates there are interactions involving the molecules that affect the psychedelic experience.

 Zhuk et al., 2015

-The authors concluded that their data “confirmed the strong synergistic interaction of psychotropic components of used fungal mushrooms,” and indicated that,
+The authors concluded that their data “confirmed the strong synergistic interaction of psychotropic components of used fungal mushrooms” and indicated that,